 CBD May Treat Psychosis By Reversing Brain Changes Without Leaving The Patient Like a Zombie

-While using cannabis as a potential agent of treatment for psychosis is relatively new, the link between the plant and the disease has been known for decades.
-The reputation that cannabis has for inducing paranoia comes from the psychoactive effects of THC, which has been shown to cause irrational behavior in a minority of users.
-The effects are usually mild, thanks in part to the effects of CBD, which temper the psychoactive properties of THC.
+While consuming cannabis as a potential agent of treatment for psychosis is relatively new, the link between the plant and the disease has been known for decades.
+The reputation that cannabis has for inducing paranoia comes from the intoxicating effects of THC, which has been shown to cause irrational behavior in a minority of consumers.
+The effects are usually mild, thanks in part to the effects of CBD, which temper the intoxicating properties of THC.
 But a small set of users (those who are already prone to psychosis) can experience an increase in psychotic symptoms or breaks after using THC.

 Doctors call the onset of psychotic symptoms following the use of some foreign substance or agent “psychomimesis.”
 It’s the building block of psychosis scholarship.
 By examining what triggers psychotic breaks, scientists have been zeroing in on the exact mechanisms responsible for the condition.
 Departures from reality such as delusions, delirium, and hallucinations characterize it.